ISO 26000

-ISO 26000:2010 Guidance on social responsibility is an international standard providing guidelines for social responsibility (SR, often CSR - corporate social responsibility).
-An organization's relationship with the society and the environment in which it operates is a critical factor in their ability to continue operating effectively.
-This standard is used as a measure for an organization's performance as it provides guidance on how it should operate in socially responsible way.
-It was released by the International Organization for Standardization on 1 November 2010 and its goal is to contribute to global sustainable development by encouraging business and other organizations to practice social responsibility to improve their impacts on their workers, their natural environments and their communities.
+ISO 26000 is a set of international standards for social responsibility.
+It was developed in November 2010 by International Organization for Standardization.
+The goal of these standards is to contribute to global sustainable development by encouraging business and other organizations to practice social responsibility to improve their impacts on their workers, their natural environments and their communities.
+The standards were designed to fit into an integrated management system.

-This standard was developed by ISO/TMBG Technical Management Board - groups.
+An organization's relationship with the society and the environment in which it operates is a critical factor in its ability to continue operating effectively.
+This standard is used as a measure for an organization's performance as it provides guidance on how it should operate in a socially responsible way.

 Structure

 The structure of ISO 26000 is as follows: